Prathm98/react-projects/README.md

 # react-projects
-This is repository is to start with MERN stack.
+This is repository is created to get basic understanding of MERN stack.